 Those who suffer from suicide ideation may have a various combination of some of these symptoms; but at the minimum, the person will exhibit at least one of these behaviors or signs.
 If you know someone who could be suffering in silence, make sure to guide them to seek professional help.

 Treating Suicide Ideation

-Another common misconception of suicide treatment is that, until you try to commit suicide, you cannot be treated.
+A common misconception of suicide treatment is that until an attempt at completing suicide is made, one cannot be treated.
 This is another dangerous belief.
 Active suicide ideation is extremely dangerous and potentially deadly.
-Someone who has a plan to end their life is more likely to die by suicide than someone who is suffering from passive suicide ideation, but that doesn't make passive suicide ideation less important or urgent to address with treatment.
+While it is true that someone who has a plan to end their life is more likely to die by suicide than someone who is suffering from passive suicide ideation, that doesnot make passive suicide ideation less important or urgent to address with treatment.

-Passive suicide ideation is dangerous; people who have suicidal thoughts often suffer from other mental illnesses such as depression, anxiety, or bipolar disorder.
-These diagnoses increase a person's likelihood to abuse drugs and alcohol, which can intensify suicidal thoughts and behavior.
+Passive suicide ideation is dangerous; people who have suicidal thoughts often suffer from other mental illnesses such as Depression, Anxiety, or Bipolar Disorder.
+These diagnoses may increase a person's likelihood to abuse drugs and alcohol, which can intensify suicidal thoughts and behavior.

 - Traumatic injury